Tortuga Lodge & Gardens - Three Nights in the Jungle - Costa Rica Travel

 Walking through the beautifully kept garden, we make our way to the restaurant for an à la carte breakfast.
 We cannot imagine a better way to start the day than being served fresh tropical fruits.
 From our vantage point in the restaurant, we look out onto the large Tortuguero Lagoon and the little sliver of land that separates it from the Atlantic Ocean.

-Over there, we can also see the local airport, which is nothing more than a single-lane runway that is used twice a day for flying in travelers.
+Over there, we can also see the local airport, which is nothing more than a single-lane runway that is used twice a day for flying in travellers.
 Visitors to Tortuga Lodge have two modes of transport to choose from - taking the plane from the capital of San José, or boarding a boat from La Pavona or Puerto Limón.
 There are no roads leading into this jungle paradise, most traffic is waterborne.
 This makes out a large part of Tortuguero’s charm, as it allows the local wildlife to flourish and helps keep the ecosystem intact.

 At Tortuga Lodge, wild animals are never far.
 The expansive garden can be explored day and night, and more often than not visitors will spot some wildlife.
 Of course, the chances drastically increase when joining a trained biologist on one of the free Lodge Garden Tours.
 Where we only see the dense jungle, the guide detects well-camouflaged animals in the lush canopy with uncanny precision.
-In just 45 minutes he identifies a large monitor lizard sleeping on a branch, a young caiman in a pond, a group of resting bats, and birds, lots of colorful birds.
+In just 45 minutes he identifies a large monitor lizard sleeping on a branch, a young caiman in a pond, a group of resting bats, and birds, lots of colourful birds.
 During daytime, the garden is alive with their songs.
-Especially striking are the different brightly-colored toucans that eagerly feed on the dates of the palm trees.
+Especially striking are the different brightly coloured toucans that eagerly feed on the dates of the palm trees.

 The loud rustling of the leaves also reveals the location of another animal.
 A group of howler monkeys has found their way into the garden.
 The largest monkeys of Costa Rica live off a completely vegetarian diet mostly consisting of leaves.
 Unperturbed by our presence, they feed in the trees just meters away.
-During the day, they are unusually quiet, but at dawn and dusk, their howls can be heard echoing for kilometers through the densely packed jungle.
+During the day, they are unusually quiet, but at dawn and dusk, their howls can be heard echoing for kilometres through the densely packed jungle.

 Aside from its well-maintained garden, Tortuga Lodge also has its own set of rainforest hiking trails which allow guests to experience the wilderness of the national park without ever leaving the lodge property.
 Equipped with a pair of rubber boots we explore the flooded trails.
 Bringing bug spray is a necessity, as the surrounding swamp is a perfect breeding site for voracious mosquitos.
 After a few meters on the trail, we start to spot countless poison dart frogs.
 These tiny critters barely reach a size of 2 cm, but their striking red color, which acts as a warning sign for predators, reveals their location.
 We know that this jungle must be teeming with life, but without a trained guide it is a challenge to spot any of the well-hidden animals.